 Agents Adair, Antoine, Colby and Trotter both monitor and create chaos across the universe.
 The sketches you see throughout most of the show are different subjects being monitored.
 At the ...
 See full summary »

-Forty-seven year old Jerri Blank is a socially unaware ex-con junkie alcoholic prostitute.
+Forty-seven-year-old Jerri Blank is a socially unaware ex-con junkie alcoholic prostitute.
 After being released from her latest stint behind bars, Jerri wants to clean up her life and decides the best way to do so is to go home, where she left thirty-two years earlier when she began her depraved life.
-She arrives home to find that her mother has died, her father has remarried a much younger woman, and her father fell into a stress induced coma in part because she disappeared.
-She takes that cleaning up her life one step further when Dr. Putney, her father's doctor, tells her that he may emerge from his coma if life were to return to the way it was before she left, but better as she has to make her father proud.
+She arrives home to find that her mother has died, and her father has remarried a much younger woman and has fallen into a stress-induced coma in part because she disappeared.
+She takes that cleaning up her life one step further when Dr. Putney, her father's doctor, tells her that he may emerge from his coma if life were to return to the way it was before she left, but better, as she has to make her father proud.
 So she decides to go back to her old high school, Flatpoint, to get her high school diploma.
 She quickly decides the best way to be the best student possible is to participate in and win the state science fair.
 In her quest, she gets caught up in the competing agendas of: ...
 Written by

 Was this review helpful to you?